U.S. Gulf Coast residents flee 'extremely dangerous' Hurricane Ida - Up News Info

 Article content

-Louisiana Governor John Bel Edwards, whose state is reeling from a public health crisis stemming from a fourth wave of the COVID-19 pandemic, urged residents to ready themselves for the hurricane immediately.
+Louisiana Governor John Bel Edwards, whose state is already reeling from a public health crisis stemming from a fourth wave of the COVID-19 pandemic, said Ida’s winds will be fierce and spread across a 300-mile area.

-“Now is the time to finish your preparations,” he told a Friday news conference.
-“By nightfall tomorrow night, you need to be where you intend to ride out the storm.”
+“We have a very serious situation on our hands,” Edwards said at a briefing.
+“This will be one of the strongest hurricanes to hit anywhere in the state of Louisiana since at least the 1850s.”

-Edwards declared a state of emergency, and Biden issued a pre-landfall federal emergency declaration at Edwards’ request.
-It authorized the U.S. Department of Homeland Security and the Federal Emergency Management Agency to coordinate disaster relief efforts in the state.
+The state is not planning to evacuate hospitals now strained by an influx of COVID-19 patients, he said.
+There were more than 3,400 new infections reported on Friday, and about 2,700 people are hospitalized with the virus.

 Advertisement